tangshuang/react-tyshemo-form/README.md

 - model?: can be inherited from `Form`
 - name: which field to use
-- names?: other fields which will be used
 - label?: label to display, will override label of meta
+- render?: function, if passed it will be used to render the field area
 - component?: which component used to render
-- render?: function, if passed it will be used to render the field area
+- className

 ```js
 <Form model={model}>